stephengold/gold-tiles/trunk/README.txt

  + my sweetie Gale for her encouragement and understanding
  + Noah Picard for his advice on the user interface design
  + Skyler Burwell for testing Release 0.6
- + Julian Gold for testing Release 0.61
+ + Julian Gold for testing various beta released and for his advice on game features
  + the creators of the ResEdit free resource editor (www.resedit.net)
  + Microsoft Corporation for creating and distributing Microsoft Visual C++ 2010 Express